openshift/enhancements/enhancements/builds/entitlements.md

 ### Non-Goals

-Reach a V3.x level, where no post install activity is needed to consume entitlements.

-In other words, no changes to the V4.x installer to allow the user to inject the subscription particulars.
+1. Reach a V3.x level, where no post install activity is needed to consume entitlements.
+In other words, no changes to the V4.x installer to allow the user to inject the subscription particulars will be encompassed in this enhancement.

+2. Protecting this content from being viewed/copied by users.
+If it's available for the build to use, the user who can create a build can also read / view / exfiltrate the credentials.
+It is technically impossible to avoid that, since anyone can write a build that does a "RUN cp /path/to/creds /otherpath" and then their resulting image will contain the creds.

 ## Proposal

 ### User Stories [optional]

-No new user stories are introduced here.
-We are improving the user's 4.x experience for existing stories.
+#### Existing User Stories (that will be improved upon)

+1. As a cluster admin with users who need to build an image that needs to include Red Hat content that can only be accessed via a subscription, I want an easy way to distribute subscription credentials that can be consumed by my user's builds.

+2. As a user who needs to build an image that includes subscription content, I want a simple way for my image build to have access to the subscription configuration/credentials.

+#### New User Stories

+1. As a multi-cluster administrator, I can enable my cluster for entitlements via a declarative API that works well with GitOps (or similar patterns) so that enabling entitled builds is not a burden as I scale the number of clusters under management.

+TODO:  Still need some form of implementation details for this one if it remains in this proposal.

+#### Out Of Scope Stories

+1. As a user I have a (non OpenShift Build) pod whose entry point is a script that installs software from entitled sources, and I want a simpler way for the necessary entitlemenet information injected in the pod.

+(See the Open Questions for other work that could make this happen).

 ### Implementation Details/Notes/Constraints [optional]